mcne65/rmotr.github.io/_posts/2015-01-08-scholarship-faqs.md

 **Can you tell me why I wasn't admitted or give me feedback on my application?**

 We can't.
 Most of the time there's nothing "bad".
 Just other people were given the priority for this time.
-Your turn will come.
+Your turn will come eventually.

 **I have other question and I don't see it answered here**